tetrapod00/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 Misc
 ----

-The **Misc** tab contains tools to identify the control nodes you are clicking at runtime:
+The :tab:`Misc` tab contains tools to identify the control nodes you are clicking at runtime:

 - **Clicked Control** tells you where the clicked node is in the scene tree.